-The proposed survey activities will occur within the Project Area which includes the Lease Area and potential ECRs to landfall locations, as shown in Figure 1.
-The Lease Area is approximately 284 square kilometers (km2) and is within the Delaware Wind Energy Area (WEA) of the Bureau of Ocean Energy Management (BOEM) Mid-Atlantic planning area.
-Water depths in the Lease Area range from 15 meters (m) to 30 m.
-Water depths in the ECR area extend from the shoreline to approximately 30 m.
+The proposed survey activities will occur within the Project Area which includes the Lease Area and potential ECRs, as shown in Figure 1.
+The Lease Area is approximately 343.8 square kilometers (km2) and is within the New Jersey wind energy area (WEA) of the

+Bureau of Ocean Energy Management's Mid-Atlantic planning area.
+Water depths in the Lease Area range from 15 meters (m) to 35 m, and the potential

+ECRs extend from the shoreline to approximately 40 m depth.

-Figure 1.
-Site Characterization Survey Location, Including the Lease Area and Potential ECRs
+Figure 1-Site Characterization Survey Location, Including the Lease Area and Potential ECRs<